donovanh/activate/README.md

 The script will automatically detect any `js-animate` class elements on the page and apply the `active` class when they are on-screen.

+The animation CSS can be [downloaded here](https://github.com/donovanh/activate/blob/gh-pages/stylesheets/animations.css) and referenced whatever way suits you.

 ## Mobile (touch-enabled) devices

 As the onScroll event is quite unpredictable on touch devices, the `active` class will be applied by default.
 I'd like to improve this and better support mobile devices soon.

 For reference, [the CSS source file is here](https://github.com/donovanh/activate/blob/gh-pages/stylesheets/animations.css).

+## Tests

+Jasmine tests can be [run online](http://hop.ie/activate/test/).

 ## Pull requests